BatuhanARK/LMS-CC/README.md

 ---

-🛡️ This project was prepared for a school project.
+🛡️ This project was developed as part of a school assignment.